SCADpro x Deloitte

 Set the stage

-As Deloitte continues to support federal health agencies in modernizing services, one persistent challenge is bridging the gap between legacy systems and emerging technologies to serve a diverse population better.
+As Deloitte continues to support federal health agencies in modernizing their services, one persistent challenge is communicating the unique value that Deloitte can bring to clients and the public.

-My work focused on understanding the health equity sector in the federal health industry, identifying the value within current service offerings from stakeholder interviews, and communicating the value of inclusive, human-centered services that improve healthcare access and experiences for underserved communities to target audiences, while navigating strict regulatory environments and complex stakeholder ecosystems.
+My work focused on understanding the health equity sector in the federal health industry, identifying the value within current service offerings through stakeholder interviews, and translating research insights into actionable information for designers and marketers to develop solutions for clients.

 My Approach